Commvault Distributed Storage technical and architectural overview whitepaper

-The main differentiator of Commvault Distributed Storage is its patented distributed systems technology — a pure “shared- nothing” distributed computing architecture in which each node is independent and self-sufficient.
+A key differentiator of Commvault Distributed Storage is its patented distributed systems technology — a pure “shared- nothing” distributed computing architecture in which each node is independent and self-sufficient.
 Thus, Commvault eliminates any single point of failure, allows self-healing capabilities, provides non-disruptive upgrades and scales indefinitely by adding nodes.

 Each node stores and processes metadata and data, then communicates with other nodes for data distribution.
 All nodes participate in data services, such as deduplication, compression and replication, as well as cluster operations, such as data re-protection (rebuild from failure or corruption) and rebalancing.